shenwei356/LexicMap/docs/content/faqs/_index.md

 ## Why is LexicMap slow for batch searching?

-- LexicMap is mainly designed for sequence alignment with a small number of queries against a database with a huge number (up to 16 million) of genomes.
+LexicMap is mainly designed for sequence alignment with a small number of queries against a database with a huge number (up to 17 million) of genomes.
+There are some ways to improve the search speed.

+- `lexicmap search` has a flag `-n/--top-n-genomes` to keep top N genome matches for a query (0 for all) in chaining phase.
+For queries with a large number of genome hits, a resonable value such as 1000 would reduce the computation time.
 - `lexicmap search` has a flag `-w/--load-whole-seeds` to load the whole seed data into memory for faster search.
     - For example, for ~85,000 GTDB representative genomes, the memory would be ~260 GB with default parameters.